drivechain-project/docs/bip2-blind-merged-mining.md

 M8_V2 requires having a LN-channel open with a miner.
 This may not always be practical (or even possible), especially today.

-Critical data structure for Lightning use:
+A M8_V1 TxOut is expected to contain:

+    1-byte - OP_RETURN (0x6a)
+    1-byte - Push the following 69 bytes (0x45)
-    4-bytes - Identifying flag bytes
+    3-byte - Message header / Identifying flag bytes (0x00bf00)
-    1-byte  - M8 Version (in this case, equal to "2")
+    1-byte  - M8 Version (in this case, equal to "0x02")
-    65-byte - 'Big' Sidechain Mini-Header (1+32+32); This consists of: (ChainIndex, h*, prevSideBlockHash)
+    1-byte - ChainIndex (nSidechain)
+    32-bytes  - h* side:block hash
+    32-bytes - prevSideBlockHash

+{{ Actually, we can just use two different identifiers, for example 0x00bf01 in this case }}.

 Notice that, in M8_V1, Simon could reuse the same h\* all he wanted, because only one M8_V1 could be included per main:block per sidechain.
 However, on the LN no such rule can be enforced, as the goal is to push everything off-chain and include *zero* M8s.
 So, we will never know what the M8s were or how many had an effect on anything.